The Definitive Guide to Player Attributes; Understanding Match Engine Behavior

 These weightings describes the player role and duty and basically distinguish one player role from another, according to the different requirements of their tactical priority, in-match behaviour and overall playing style.
 It’s important to evaluate a players skills when creating your tactics or determine your preferred playing style.

-Improving your knowledge about how the different player attributes affects a player’s performance, on it’s own or in cooperation with others can be the difference between a successful tactic, or getting average results.
+Improving your knowledge about how the different player attributes affect a player’s performance, on its own or in cooperation with others can be the difference between a successful tactic, or getting average results.
 While the overall tactic might be excellent and you’re doing everything right, its success may be hindered by the players ability and level of skills to perform in that role or area of the pitch relating to your opponents.

 Conclusion: A player’s characteristics and best skills must relate to the position he’s playing in, his best suited player role must relate to the tactical plan and football philosophy and finally his player traits must base itself on his biggest strengths.
 Everything relates to each other.
 The effect is a combination of all!